 It’s vital for your health and happiness to be socially, physically, and mentally active in retirement.
 The key to a successful retirement is to replace your daily social interactions and routines from work with new fulfilling activities in retirement.
 And you can celebrate your retirement by joining a club or sports team, so you maintain being active.

-Perhaps, there are exciting clubs nearby, you want to join, or you can check out local clubs with all sorts of different interest via Meetup.
+Perhaps, there are exciting clubs nearby, you want to join, or you can check out local clubs with all sorts of different interests via Meetup.

 Also, exercising is important in retirement and if there is a sport you like to do you can check out of you can join a (senior) sports team.